tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 end
 ```

+Given this is a fictional example, I don't know.
+But the point is, it doesn't matter.
+You've built a home for it.

+When we're in the command, we care deeply about the implementation details of how a subscription is canceled.
+We do whatever we have to do to achieve that goal.
+From the outside of the command, once we have a reliable implementation, we literally can stop caring (until we are forced to :sweat_smile:)

+In other words, we've **encapsulated** the behavior of canceling a subscription.

+That’s the beauty of the command.
+They free us from implementation detail, freeing us to talk and think at a higher level.

-Sure, ideally it’s expertly modeled code that checks all the boxes that you subscribe to.
+Sure, ideally it’s expertly modeled code that checks all the boxes that you passionately subscribe to.
-In reality, it’s probably less than ideal and that’s okay.
+In reality, it’s probably the way it _has to work_ in today's system and that's okay.

-Because we used the command pattern, folks that want to cancel a subscription don’t have to _care_ exactly how a subscription is canceled — they just need to source the dependencies needed to perform the cancellation.
+Ideally with the command as your boundary and a reasonable test harness, you're in a good position to make improvements when the time comes.

-## Summary
+## Usage

-### Fat Models or Fat Controllers?

-How about neither? :sweat_smile:

 For example, let’s imagine we’re exposing the `CancelSubscription` command as a form in our admin dashboard.

+Form objects are a nice use case for the command pattern because they fit the mold of our _task_ perfectly.

+If the form (command) is valid, we want to submit (execute) the form (command).

-We might have a controller that looks something like this:
+Our controller might look something like this:

 ```ruby
 module AdminDashboard